Markov duality and Bethe ansatz formula for half-line open ASEP: An exact formula for the integrated currents in half-line open ASEP

 \subsection{Duality for half-line ASEP under Liggett's condition}

-In this Section we will use the full-space ASEP duality from Proposition \ref{prop:dualityfull-space} to establish a Markov duality for the half-line open ASEP under Liggett's condition \ref{eq:Liggettcondition}.
-Define a sub-Markov process on $\Weyl{n}_{\geqslant 1}$ with generator $\Lpart^{(n, \rho)}$ acting on functions $f:\Weyl{n}_{\geqslant 1}\to \R$ by
+In this Section we will use the full-space ASEP duality from Proposition \ref{prop:dualityfull-space} to establish a duality for the half-line open ASEP under Liggett's condition \ref{eq:Liggettcondition}.
+Although we will see that it can be stated as a Markov duality, it is convenient to first introduce the following weaker notion. \begin{definition} Let $\mathbb X$ and $\mathbb Y$ be two state spaces.
+We say that the operator $\mathscr L^X$, acting on functions $\mathbb X\to \mathbb R$ and the operator $\mathscr D^{Y}$, acting on functions $\mathbb Y\to \mathbb R$, are dual with respect to the function $H:\mathbb X\times\mathbb Y\to \mathbb R$ if for all $x\in \mathbb X$ and $y\in \mathbb Y$,

+\end{definition} In the following, the operator $\mathscr L^X$ will be the generator of a Markov process, and the operator $\mathscr D^Y$ will be of the form $\mathscr D_{Y}=\mathscr L^Y+ V$ where $\mathscr L^Y$ is the generator of a Markov process on the state space $\mathbb Y$ and $V:\mathbb Y\to \mathbb R$ is a bounded function.
+This notion of duality was considered in e.g. \cite[Chap 4, Sec.
+4]{ethier2009markov}, and can be rephrased, via the Feynman-Kac formula, as an equality between expectations (See Corollary \ref{cor:halfspace} and Corollary \ref{cor:segment} below).